 California Psalms

-Published in July 2013 by Radiolarian Press.Татьяна Апраксина
+Second edition published in September 2024 by Radiolarian Press.Татьяна Апраксина

 “This is a powerful, extraordinary poet, with a unique style and theme and a distinctive creative method.” — Sergei Glovyuk, “Literary Gazette”